 It is not just spitting that Chamulan’s believe rid one of evil spirits but also burping.
 What I didn’t mention is that every ritual that we saw at the church involved Coca-Cola.
 Every group involved in ritual practice had glass bottles of Coke with them.
 Generally we saw people drink it in shot glasses, almost as if they were taking a medicine.
-Coca-Cola was introduced to Chamula in 1962 and that the Coca-Cola dealer is the richest man in town.
-It is said that Coca Cola and Pepsi wars continue in the village, with each company fighting for the strong hold claiming that their product is better for the removal of bad spirits.
+Coca-Cola was introduced to Chamula in 1962 and the Coca-Cola dealer is said to be the richest man in town.
+It is also rumoured that Coca Cola and Pepsi wars continue in the village, with each company fighting for the strong hold claiming that their product is better for the removal of bad spirits.
 If it is true, then Coca Cola’s current domination was clear upon entering the town where we saw that they had made a special Christmas billboard advertisement, just for Chamula, depicting a man in local dress holding a bottle of Coke!
 Leaving the church we made our way out of the town via the graveyard.
 Here the colour of the cross gives you an idea of the age of the deceased.
 Black is for someone elderly, white is for children and blue is for any age in between.
 The graveyard is beautiful in its rugged irregularity and the church on the site, stands elegantly, its roof being the sky.
 Whilst we were there we happened to witness the funeral of an important man in the village.
 He had died some days earlier but because of Christmas his funeral had been delayed.
 A brass band played and fireworks were let off across the village and eulogies were given in the Tzotzil Mayan language by the village leaders dressed in their black tunics.
 As we left the town we saw three men stripping off their black tunics and traditional hats, jumping into a Honda and driving away.
 I guess that’s the modern-day reality of San Juan Chamula.